pivotal/docs-tap/install-gitops/eso/hashicorp-vault.hbs.md

 ### <a id='connect-vault-to-kubernetes'></a>Connect Vault to a Kubernetes cluster

-Tanzu GitOps RI uses the Vault Kubernetes authentication method for establishing trust between the kubernetes cluster and Vault, see [Vault Kubernetes auth](https://developer.hashicorp.com/vault/docs/auth/kubernetes) for more.
-This authetication method uses the Kubernetes Control Plane [TokenReview API](https://kubernetes.io/docs/reference/kubernetes-api/authentication-resources/token-review-v1/) to authenticate the kubernetes service accounts with Vault.
+Tanzu GitOps RI uses the Vault Kubernetes authentication method for establishing trust between the Kubernetes cluster and Vault, see [Vault Kubernetes auth](https://developer.hashicorp.com/vault/docs/auth/kubernetes) for more.
+This authetication method uses the Kubernetes Control Plane [TokenReview API](https://kubernetes.io/docs/reference/kubernetes-api/authentication-resources/token-review-v1/) to authenticate the Kubernetes service accounts with Vault.
 For this reason, the clusters control plane must be able to commuicate over the network to the Vault instance.

 To configure Kubernetes authentication for Vault, you can create a new Kubernetes authentication engine instance on Vault and two IAM Roles by using the supplied script: